 C. FOIA files may constitute a system of records under the Privacy Act if they are retrievable by name or some other type of personal identifier.
 If so, they must be maintained in accordance with 204 FW, Privacy Act.

 D. Action offices are encouraged to maintain sufficient summary information to facilitate their input to the Service's annual FOIA report (see 203 FW 1.6.)

 For additional information about this policy, contact the Service’s FOIA Officer.
-For more information regarding this Web page, contact Krista Holloway, in the Division of Policy and Directives Management.
+For more information regarding this Web page, contact Krista Bibb, in the Division of Policy and Directives Management.